kn3007427/kn3007427.github.io/notebook.md

 <summary><strong></strong>Programing Language + Proyect</summary>

 **Definition:**
--is a set of rules in which symbols represent actions.
-Programming languages follow step-by-step instructions that a computer executes in order for a project to run
+-

 **In My Own Words:**
-is when you teel to the computer to repeat something again and again.
+Is when the code repeats again and again.
 **Example:**
-A Bumper Sensor can be used to check whether the bumper is pressed.
+The C-Block

 Pressed = TRUE
 Not Pressed = FALSE